 Commit to using this productivity system consistently, and you'll witness tremendous results.

-If you have read so far, I believe you are have something special.
+If you've read this far, I think you have something special.

-I know you have what it takes to build a successful architecture business.
+I know you have what it takes to create a successful architecture firm.

-Now, go out there and make it happen.
+Now, get out there and make it happen.

 Whenever you're ready, there are 2 ways I can help you with: